WafflesExploits/httpserver-plus/README.md

 # HTTPServer Plus
-### -> An improved version of Python's SimpleHTTPServer, created for redirection purposes.
+### -> An improved version of Python's http.server, created for redirection purposes.
 I’m sharing this script because I found it incredibly useful, and I hope many of you will too.
 Feel free to share any improvements or suggestions.
 Happy Hacking!
 ### Description